 - Catch a movie at the Astor, a classic single-screen cinema in St Kilda

 - Stroll around the Tan, a 3.8 kilometre track surrounding the Royal Botanic Gardens

 - On Saturdays, hit up Alma Park for the Hank Marvin Market – we’re talking food trucks hawking burgers, donuts, ice cream, the list goes on… oh, and there are usually dogs you can pat too.

-The easiest way to get around in Melbourne is by tram, train or on foot; you can also hire a blue bike for around $3 if you fancy riding, but make sure you’ve got a helmet.
+The easiest way to get around in Melbourne is by tram, train or on foot.
 Trams in the CBD are free (as long as you’re in the Free Tram Zone, marked at the tram stop), but you’ll need a Myki card to travel further afield.
 You can grab one from most convenience stores for about $6; top it up with enough cash to get you around ($20 should be enough for a couple of days).
 On trams, touch your Myki on the card reader in the door when you get on (no need to touch off); on trains, you’ll need to touch on AND touch off at the station.
 There’s also a free tourist tram that runs around the perimeter of the city that provides an audio history on various points of interest.

 Ready to take on Melbourne?
 Explore Victoria’s capital before (or after) an Intrepid Australia adventure.